simplisticated/Visuality/README.md

 ##How To Get Started

-- Copy content of `Source` folder to your project.
+- Copy content of `Visuality` folder to your project.

 or